 In a sense, one spouse will be “selling” the home to the other.
 This allows you to go back to the rules where you only need 5% down to “buy”.
 However, as we all have opinions on what our house is “worth” and this will be a “non-arms length” transaction, Lenders will request a full appraisal to confirm the new “purchase price”.

 Be aware that this will now be like a new purchase so we will need all the standard documents to confirm income, employment, and funds.
 Some of the documents we will ask for are your last 2 years of tax documents, latest pay statements, Letter of Employment, and ID.

 Also, an Offer to Purchase “selling” the home from both parties to the one spouse must be drafted, signed, and provided.
 Templates for an Offer to Purchase can be found here or here.

 5. CLOSING COSTS:

 If you are going through a separation or know someone who is, please call Edmonton’s Trusted Mortgage Broker at 780-244-0505.
-I can explain what mortgage options they have available and prepare them for any new financing you may require.
+I can provide them what mortgage options they have available and prepare for any new financing you may require.
 I am also able to connect you to Real Estate Professionals that will provide the pre-listing service you require and advice you need to sell your home quickly.